 Most hikers will retrace their steps the way they came, but to add even more rugged Sierra Azul mileage, consider adding in a loop via Limekiln and Priest Rock trails for a burly 15 mile lollipop.

 It’s worth noting that even taller Mt.
 Umunhum, at 3488 feet, is also in Sierra Azul and has been accessible to the public since 2017.
-It doesn’t fit well into this list though, because hiking to the top is either impractically long (14 miles one way) from one of the lower Sierra Azul trailheads, or a shorter and milder hike from the higher trailhead on Mt.
+It doesn’t fit well into this list though, because hiking to the top is either impractically long for most folks (14 miles one way) from one of the lower Sierra Azul trailheads, or a shorter and milder hike from the higher trailhead on Mt.
 Umunhum Road.
 Still, if you’re a connoisseur of Bay Area hill climbs, it’s worth adding to your list.

 Montara Mountain via North Peak Access Road